 It is really important to advise the witnesses of the appeal to be well prepared for the hearing and what to expect on the court hearing date.
 It has often occurred that the witnesses get confused or panic just because they were asked unexpected questions which they were not sure about or they were not advised anything about it.

 We have several renowned immigration Barristers on our panel who have won numerous complex cases for our clients.
 Our trusted immigration Barristers have represented several of our clients in the First Tier Tribunals and which led Chauhan Solicitors to maintain an excellent success record.

 Our expert Immigration Barristers ensure that clients are fully prepared for the hearing at the First Tier Tribunal by providing comprehensive advise on what to expect at the court hearing and how to handle any unexpected questions.

-Our team of UK Immigration Lawyers can expeditiously deal with all types of Appeal Matters including Entry Clearance Appeals.
-Mr Intisar Chauhan, Principal Solicitor at Chauhan Solicitors, is an expert Immigration Solicitor in London who has been dealing with UK Immigration Laws since 2003.
-Immigration Lawyers at Chauhan Solicitors shall provide you with best possible Immigration advice / consultation and accordingly shall prepare your application for Entry Clearance Appeal matter, under direct supervision of Mr Chauhan.
-After consultation, if you want us to start preparing your case, you can expect the followings from our Immigration lawyers;
+Mr. Intisar Chauhan, Principal Solicitor at Chauhan Solicitors, is an expert Immigration Solicitor in London who has been dealing with UK Immigration Laws since 2003.
+Our Immigration Solicitors shall provide you with best possible Immigration advice / consultation and accordingly shall prepare your immigration matter under direct supervision of Mr Chauhan.
+After consultation, if you want us to start preparing your case, you can expect the followings from our Immigration lawyers:

-We are just a phone call or an email away and are available at 0203 514 2536 or firstname.lastname@example.org and once in contact, be assured that you `will be in safe hands.
+Our Immigration Solicitors are just a phone call or an email away and are available at 0203 514 2536 or firstname.lastname@example.org and once in contact, be assured that you will be in safe hands.